nothingnothings/NodeShopRestAPI/README.md

 - Working "Shopping Cart" feature (with interactive "number of items" icon, synchronized with the Redux state), implemented with `react-redux`
 - Form validation logic, powered by ReactJS's state management, in the "Get Started" page
 - Page redirection, made possible by the usage of React Router
-- Usage of Axios for communication with the Node.js (Express.js) backend, for the storage and management of "User", "Product", "Order" and "Cart" objects on a MongoDB database (MongoDB Atlas service); also for the authentication logic (login/signup) implemented on the app
+- Usage of Axios for communication with the Node.js (Express.js) backend, which manages the "User", "Product", "Order" and "Cart" objects, stored on a MongoDB database (MongoDB Atlas service); the Node.js server and MongoDB database also handle the authentication logic (login/signup) implemented on the app
 - Dummy representation of the possible integration of shop apps with Stripe, with the `react-stripe-checkout` package and corresponding serverside logic producing effects on the frontend (page redirection and visual update of "orders" page)
 - Animated custom "Loading..."
 Spinner
 - Viewing of each order's invoices/faturas in .pdf files, produced by the backend (`pdfkit` package)